Design System Token Fundamentals & Naming Conventions

 Avoid state-specific suffixes in base tokens.
 Apply modifiers via CSS cascade or utility classes to preserve the single-responsibility principle.
 Base tokens must remain state-agnostic to prevent combinatorial explosion in the token registry.

-Cross-Domain Token Mapping & Workflow
+Cross-Domain Token Mapping & Workflow Link to this section

 Architect the pipeline that synchronizes token definitions across Figma, JSON/YAML config, and CSS custom properties, ensuring single-source-of-truth integrity.
 Style Dictionary is the most widely adopted tool for multi-platform token compilation.
 It parses abstract token definitions and generates platform-specific artifacts (CSS variables, iOS .swift, Android .xml, React Native .js) without manual translation.